 So, even if you’re providing amazing value.
 Even if you are less expensive.
-Even if you are faster or more reliable, your value will be virtually invisible to those who are not interested.
+Even if you are faster or more reliable, your value will lack impact to those who are not interested.

 Focus on the unhappy